mimergel/Chat_with_your_SAP_Data/README.md

     - Request Access to OpenAI as described.
 Request only Text & code models.
 1. Function App (Premium)
     1. To run SQL code against the HANA DB
-        - With a system assigned identity, to enable access to the DB secret in a key vault
-        - With VNET integration und outbound network access into a dedicated subnet from where access to the DB is possible
     1. To convert the SQL Output in CSV into other formats like JSON, MARKDOWN or HTML
 1. Generate the SAP Flight Demo Data or try directly on SAP business data
     - https://help.sap.com/docs/SUPPORT_CONTENT/abap/3353524003.html